Cannes to open with Wes Anderson's Moonrise Kingdom

-PARIS The 2012 Cannes film festival will open with Wes Anderson's 1960s drama "Moonrise Kingdom", starring Bruce Willis and Bill Murray, organisers said on Friday.
+PARIS The 2012 Cannes film festival will open with Wes Anderson's 1960s drama "Moonrise Kingdom", starring Bruce Willis and Bill Murray, organizers said on Friday.

 The story revolves around two young lovers who run away from their New England homes, prompting locals to send out a search party.